Yomguithereal/baobab/README.md

 *update*

-Will fire if the tree is updated.
+Will fire if the tree is updated (this concerns the asynchronous updates of the tree).

 ```js
 tree.on('update', function(e) {